xk3rn3lp4n1c/reporadar/README.md

 - Node.js (v16 or higher)
 - npm or yarn
-- GitHub API token (for accessing private repositories)
+- GitHub API token (for accessing your private repositories)

 ### Installation